maniospas/Blombly/docs/advanced/signals.md

 print("Successfully intercepted the above error");
 ```

 Similarly to other control flow statements, brackets are optional for a `try` that is applied to only one statement.
 Omitting brackets can be used to create concise variations of other control flow statements.
 For example, one can compute exiting values, break loops, or detect if loops were not broken.
-For example, an one-liner that computes the sign of a variable `x` is `sgn = try if(x >= 0) return 1 else return -1;`
+For example, an one-liner that computes the sign of a variable `x` is `sgn = try if(x >= 0) -> 1 else -> -1;`

 We typically want to differentiate between those try results that hold errors and those that do not.
 This is achieved through the catch statement; this is near-identical to a conditional statement with the only difference being that it checks whether the condition is an error (instead of checking a boolean value).
 An example usage of this statement is demonstrated below.
 In this, the try statement is responsible for intercepting the returned value of i, which stops the loop immediately.